mollyincali/salaries-and-standards/README.md

 **High-level description:**
 - Explore statewide testing results from 2019 for students in grades 3 - 11 and teacher salary in California.
 My wondering is if there is a relationship between teacher salary and the percentage of students who score proficient or higher.

-- If time allows, I would like to also bring in healthy kid survey results to see if those districts with the highest percentage of students meeting standards, and well-paid teachers have students who feel connected to the school.

 **Data sources:**
 - Three data sets all taken from California Department of Education
-    1. Data set on all SBAC scores of students for the State of California
+    1. Data set on all Smarter Balanced scores of students in both ELA and Math for the State of California
-    2. Text file identifying the codes used in SBAC for County, District, and School names
+    2. Text file identifying the codes used in SBAC data to identify County, District, and School by name
     3. Data set on teacher salary by Districts in the state of California

 **Data description:**
 - State testing data is in a large CSV file with over 2 million rows and about 30 columns such as: District code, School code, Grade, Percentage Standard Exceeded, Percentage Standard Met, Percentage Standard Nealy Met, Percentage Standard Not Met
-- There is an additional District and School CSV that will need to be merged in so I can identify Distict and School Names with their specific code
+- There is an additional District and School CSV that identifies the County, Distict, and School Names with their specific code in the SBAC file
-- Teacher salary data will tell me for any particular district in California the lowest, average, and highest salary
+- Teacher salary data reports the lowest, average, and highest reported salary by district in California

 **Data Exploration**
 - Teacher Salary Grouped by County